TABLETOP EXERCISE

 Objective Participants Scenario Planning Engagement

-Technical + Executive To assess IR Plan in regards to company-wide roles and responsibilities.
-Technical + C-suite, Counsel, PR Custom Kick-off call 4 hours on-site
+Technical + Executive To assess IR Plan with respect to company-wide roles and responsibilities.

 WHAT YOU GET